ndm4766/SmartStroke/README.md

 Time Elapsed View
 ==================

-In order to see how time elapsed while the patient took the test, select an already taken test from the replay menu.
-Then hit the time elapsed button.
+In order to see how the patient drew the test with color-based timing information, select a test date and time taken in the list and then tap "replay".
+This will show the strokes of the test colored by a certain number of sectons per color (where a color is a section of the line).
+The number of seconds each color represents is shown the bottom right corner.